 If you live in mainland Europe and ride a motorcycle, you’ve probably bought parts or accessories from a company called Louis.
 The Hamburg-based company is Europe’s largest moto retailer, and it’s just celebrated its 75th anniversary.

-To mark the occasion, Louis commissioned Marcus Walz to build a custom bike—and asked for ‘a machine that combines tradition and the future.’
+To mark the occasion, Louis commissioned Marcus Walz to build a custom Ducati Sport 1000 — and asked for ‘a machine that combines tradition and the future.’
 It was also a collaborative project with Louis’ customers: In five stages, votes were taken on Facebook regarding the basic concept, the wheels, handlebar, instruments and the finish.

 An Öhlins fork (from a Ducati 999R) is used at the front, and a custom-built height-adjustable suspension is used at the rear.
-The triple tree is made from billet aluminium: it weighs around 1.5 kg less than the original, and is three times as stable.
+The triple tree is made from billet aluminium: it weighs around 1.5 kg less than the original, and is considerably stiffer.
 The braking system is state-of-the-art, too: Brembo monoblocks together with Lucas ‘Wave’ discs.

 With the help of further mods such as an ultra-light wiring harness, the Ducati lost almost 20 kg in weight in the course of the rebuild.
 The finish is a special paint from the Ducati factory called “Anniversario Rosso,” used exclusively for anniversary and presentation models.
 It’s covered by a matt clear varnish that Walz describes as a secret mixture—smooth and low-maintenance like a gloss varnish, but with a subtle degree of matting.